On-to-Ottawa Trek: Meeting in Ottawa

-The protesters reached Regina, Saskatchewan, on June 14.
+The protesters reached Regina, Saskatchewan, on June 14, 1935.
 Three days later, on June 17, the protesters met with two federal cabinet ministers in the government of Prime Minister R. B. Bennett, Robert Manion and Robert Weir.
-Robert Manion and Robert Weir invited eight elected representatives of the protest (with Arthur "Slim" Evans as their leader) to Ottawa to meet Bennett on the condition the rest of the protesters stay in Regina, where a large contingent of the Royal Canadian Mounted Police was located.
-The remaining trekkers continued remain in the stadium located on Regina Exhibition Grounds, "with food and shelter supplied by townspeople and the Saskatchewan government."
+Manion and Weir invited eight elected representatives of the protest (with Arthur "Slim" Evans as their leader) to Ottawa to meet Bennett on the condition the rest of the protesters stay in Regina, where a large contingent of the Royal Canadian Mounted Police was located.
+The remaining trekkers continued to remain in the stadium located on Regina Exhibition Grounds, "with food and shelter supplied by townspeople and the Saskatchewan government."

-The June 22nd Ottawa meeting turned into a shouting match, with Bennett accusing Trek leader Arthur "Slim" Evans of being an "embezzler."
+The June 22 Ottawa meeting turned into a shouting match, with Bennett accusing Evans of being an "embezzler".
 Evans, in turn, called the Prime Minister "a liar" before the delegation was finally escorted out of the building and on to the street.

-Regina Riot
+Regina riot

 The eight delegates arrived back in Regina on June 26.
 Attempts of the Trekkers to travel east by car or truck or train were thwarted by RCMP.
 A public meeting was called for July 1, 1935, in Market Square in Germantown (now the site of the Regina City Police station) to update the public on the progress of the movement.
 It was attended by 1,500 to 2,000 people, of whom only 300 were Trekkers.
-Most Trekkers decided to stay at the exhibition grounds.
+Most Trekkers decided to stay at the exhibition grounds in Saskatchewan.

 Three large moving trucks were parked on three sides of the square concealing RCMP riot squads.
 Regina police were in the garage of the police station which was in Market Square.
 At 8:17 p.m. a whistle was blown, and the police charged the crowd with batons from all four sides.
 The attack caught the people off guard before their anger took over.
 They fought back with sticks, stones, and anything at hand.
 Mounted RCMP officers then started to use tear gas and fired guns.
 Driven from the Square, and with the RCMP blocking the roadway back to the Stadium grounds, the battle continued in the surrounding streets for six hours.

 Police fired revolvers above and into groups of people.
 Tear gas bombs were thrown at any groups that gathered together.
 Plate glass windows in stores and offices were smashed, but with one exception, these stores were not looted, they were burned.
 People covered their faces with wet handkerchiefs to counter the effects of the tear gas and barricaded streets with cars.
 Finally, the Trekkers who had attended the meeting made their way individually or in small groups back to the exhibition stadium where the main body of Trekkers were quartered.